CATCH FIRST, SKI CAMPING RESORTS THAT ALLOW OVERNIGHT CAMPING

 While Lost Trail doesn’t have an official overnight stay policy, they tend to look the other way.
 Check in with staff and they will direct you to the correct parking area.

 Mt.
-Hood has 14-spots available for overnight camping.
+Hood has 14-spots available for overnight stays.
 No hook-ups and self-contained campers only.
 A Snow Park permit( $5/day, $25/annual) is required and can be purchased at guest services.

 Maximum of 3-nights stay in any 5-day period.
 During heavy snowfall they will ask you to move so they can plow your area.